-Monoclonal Anti-α-Adaptin (AP-2) (mouse IgG2a isotype) is derived from the 100/2 hybridoma produced by the fusion of mouse myeloma cells and splenocytes from an immunized mouse.
-AP-2 adaptor polypeptides from bovine brain was used as the immunogen.1 The isotype is determined using Sigma ImmunoTypeTM Kit (Product No. ISO-1) and by a double diffusion immunoassay using Mouse Monoclonal Antibody Isotyping Reagents (Product No. ISO-2).
+Monoclonal Anti-γ-Adaptin (AP-1) (mouse IgG2b isotype) is derived from the 100/3 hybridoma produced by the fusion of mouse myeloma cells and splenocytes from an immunized mouse.
+AP-1 adaptor from bovine brain was used as the immunogen.
+The isotype is determined using Sigma ImmunoTypeTM Kit (Product Code ISO-1) and by a double diffusion immunoassay using Mouse Monoclonal Antibody Isotyping Reagents (Product Code ISO-2).

-Monoclonal Anti- $\alpha$ -Adaptin (AP-2) reacts in immunoblotting of bovine and rat brain preparations, with the 105 and 110 $\alpha$ -subunits of adaptor complex AP-2.
-The antibody reacts with polypeptides of approximately 100 kDa in bovine liver, human heart fibroblasts, and Madin-Darby bovine kidney cultured cells (MDBK), but not with any components in the 110-115 kDa range from these sources or from rat pheochromocytoma cultured cells (PC12), neuroblastoma or astrocytes.
+Monoclonal Anti-γ-Adaptin (AP-1) reacts in immunoblotting with the 104 kDa polypeptide of the Golgi adaptor complex AP-1.1-6 The antibody reacts with polypeptides of approximately 100 kDa in bovine liver, human heart fibroblasts, and Madin-Darby bovine kidney cultured cells (MDBK), but not with any components in the 110-115 kDa range from these sources, or from rat pheochromocytoma cultured cells (PC12), neuroblastoma or astrocytes.
 This suggests that the 110 and 115 kDa polypeptides may be specific variants that occur only in some cell types of brain.
-The antibody stains the intact $\alpha$ -adaptor, as well as the 37 and 40 kDa fragments, but not the 63-66 kDa group of $\alpha$ -fragments obtained by trypsin cleavage of the $\alpha$ -subunits molecules.
+The antibody does not recognize the γ-subunit in rat and mouse.
+Using immunofluorescent staining on MDBK cells, and African green monkey kidney cells, the binding of the antibody appears to be largely confined to the trans-Golgi network.
+The product has been used for studies on the effects of Brefeldin A, which causes a rapid redistribution of coat proteins associated with the clathrin-coated vesicles that bud from the trans-Golgi network.
+It may also be used for the immunoaffinity purification of the Golgi adaptor complex AP-1,5 for immunoprecipitation applications, 1,3 and for immunoelectron microscopy.